MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-onafterdocumentready-event.md

     if Success = true then
         exit;

-    // Empty stream, no actions possible on the stream so return immediatly if DocumentStream.Length < 1 then
+    // Empty stream, no actions possible on the stream so return immediately if DocumentStream.Length < 1 then
         exit;

-    // Use a shared stream and reset the read pointer to beginning of stream.
-    SharedDocumentStream := DocumentStream;
+    // Use a shared stream and reset the read pointer to beginning of stream SharedDocumentStream := DocumentStream;
     if SharedDocumentStream.Position > 1 then
         SharedDocumentStream.ResetPosition();